maciekczwa/google-maps-clustering/README.md

 }
 ```

-2. Create an instance of ClusterManager and set it as a camera idle listener using `GoogleMap.setOnCameraIdleListener(...)`:
+2. Create an instance of ClusterManager and set it as a camera idle listener using `MapClient.setOnCameraIdleListener(...)`:

 ```java
 ClusterManager<SampleClusterItem> clusterManager = new ClusterManager<>(context, googleMap);